Skip to content

 try:

-return SR_dataset(X,
+return SR_dataset(

 SymbolLibrary.from_dict(d["symbol_library"]),